 Neighborhood Leasing Timeline

-The Office of University Apartments & Off-campus Student Services exists to provide resources and information to students as they search for housing.
+The Office of University Apartments and Off-campus Student Services exists to provide resources and information to students as they search for housing.
 It is true that when students arrive back on campus for their sophomore year, many begin their junior year housing search right way.
 The University Apartments office wants to stress early on that that there is no need to begin the process immediately, but many students choose to sign leases anyway.
 There are a number of reasons why students should wait to sign a lease:

 - Signing a lease too early can complicate a student’s ability to take advantage of academic opportunities that may take them away from the Marquette campus during junior year, such as study abroad opportunities, co-op positions, and internships.